Tuition and Fees

 This fee is a University of NC system-wide fee charged to all system students to support the University Of North Carolina Association of Student Governments.
 This association is a student led advocacy group whose main purpose is to ensure that the benefits of the University of North Carolina are extended to the people of North Carolina, as far as practicable, free of expense.

-The following additional course fees are charged to cover the cost of supplies or special materials:
+The following additional college or course fees are charged to cover the cost of supplies or special materials:

 A $60 application fee must be submitted with the application for admission.
 The fee is nondeductible and nonrefundable.